romana/vpc-router/README.md

 # vpc-router

-vpc-router lets users avoid route table limitations and build large Kubernetes clusters with the performance and visability of native VPC networking.
+vpc-router lets users avoid route table limitations and build large Kubernetes clusters with the performance and visibility of native VPC networking.

 ## Introduction